univention/ucsschool-id-connector/docs/source/admin.rst

 In order to send user data to the target system, it must be decided which properties of which objects to send, and more important, which properties *not* to send.
-E.g. there might be insurance numbers numbers for student in the system on the sending side, but those should not be made available on the receiving school system.
+E.g. there might be telephone numbers for students in the system on the sending side, but those should not be made available on the receiving school system.
 Instead of forbidding properties we "map" properties on the sending side to properties on the receiving side.